 8. MYTH: “Only those who are wealthy or celebrities receive organ transplants.”

 FACT: The organ transplant waiting list is blind to wealth and celebrity status.
 People receive organs based on the severity of the illness, time spent on the waiting list, and blood type.
-Last year more than 39,000 people received organ transplants due to the gift of life, according to the United Network for Organ Sharing.

 9. MYTH: “Being a registered organ donor will interfere with being buried after I or a loved one dies.”